 Put the cherries in the pressure cooker along with the sugar, honey, cinnamon, nutmeg, ginger, and a bit of water.
 Seal the lid and cook on high pressure for 5 minutes then follow with a quick release.

 Once done remove the lid, and set to saute for a few minutes stirring constantly to thicken a little more.
-If you have very fresh cherries that didn’t break down as much as you like, you can mash them a little bit with a potato masher.
+If you have very fresh cherries that didn't break down as much as you like, you can mash them a little bit with a potato masher.
 Pour into a jar or an airtight container for storage in the refrigerator for up to three months or freeze for up to six months.
 This is perfect served in yogurt, as an ice cream topping, or jam for bread.
 Make some Instant Pot Applesauce at the same time for more great toppings!

 Easy Instant Pot Jam